HashBrownTTM/CWACurrencyConverter/README.md

     ExecutorService executorService = Executors.newSingleThreadExecutor();
     Handler handler = new Handler(Looper.getMainLooper());

-    executorService.execute(new Runnable() {
+    //performs a network request to retrieve the currency exchange rate executorService.execute(new Runnable() {
         @Override
         public void run() { //like doInBackground in AsyncTask